iq-coryp/documentation-testing/pages/api/company-tree.md

 Groups may be added to the root Company node, or to a Division or Group node.

-A Group cannot created if one already exists at the same level with the same name.
+A Group cannot be created if one already exists at the same level with the same name.

 That is, you can have a Division and Group with the same name under the same parent or two Groups with the same name in different parts of the tree, but you cannot have two Groups with the same name and the same parent.